Dependent Types and the Art of HTTP Headers

 , and so on.

 What can we do with such a thing?
-Well, we can do a few things.
-To begin with, we we can, dare I say it, leave proofs in our code instead of tests.
+We can, dare I say it, leave proofs in our code instead of tests.
 Let us suppose we have a function; a very simple function, call it h()

 (since we've already used f()